KristoferLintonReid/Enhanced-Cancer-Subtyping-/README.md

 ### **Subtype Classifier Creation**

-#### *A deep learning subtype classifier was created using the pakacge h20 and the autML function. this created 100  different ML based classifiers.*
+#### *A deep learning subtype classifier was created using the package h20 and the autML function.
+This created 100  different ML based classifiers.*

 **Table 2 Top 5 Classifiers in terms of mean per class error, the top classififer was selected as PDACNet.**